Auction Finance Solutions for Successful Bids

-It’s quick Bridging Finance designed to finance property purchased at auction.
+Bridging Finance to buy property purchased at auction.

-We will always focus on how the loan will get repaid.
-We see a lot of clients whose brokers have not considered this which can cause problems.
-We always consider the exit.
+We will always focus on how the bridging loan will get repaid.
+We see a lot of clients whose brokers have not considered this which can cause problems later in the process.

-The client had been speaking to another broker who told him he could get a buy to let mortgage on the property.
+The client had been speaking to his existing broker who told him he could get a buy to let mortgage on the property.
 When the valuation was received the lender declined it, due to its condition.

-He was now 14 days into the 28 day timescale and was in danger of losing a £90,000 deposit along with the potential of being sued.
+He was now two weeks into the four week timescale and was in danger of losing his £90,000 deposit and the potential of being sued.

 All the supporting documentation was provided by the client quickly to his solicitors who were now ready to complete by the due date.

-The client successfully refurbished the property within three months and it’s now a profitable addition to his portfolio.
+The client successfully updated the property and it’s now a profitable addition to his portfolio.

 Auction Finance Questions